MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 18. Assign the **EmployeeRequirementsId ** property of the **ViewBag** field with the value of **new SelectList(_employeeRequirements, "Id", "JobTitle", selectedRequirements)**.

-19. Add a method for the **ThankYou** action with the following information:
+19. Add a method with the following information:
    - Scope: **public**
    - Return type: **IActionResult**
    - Name: **ThankYou**